jamescarter-le/OrleansEventStoreProvider/README.md

 ## Implemented Features
 - Can subscribe to an EventStore stream using Orleans StreamNamespace as the EventStore Stream identifier.
 - Can subscribe to an EventStore stream, meaning you will receive new events after Subscription.
+- Can push messages to an EventStream using the StreamNamespace as the EventStore Stream identifier.

 #### Serialization
 Default `ResolvedEvent Data` serialization is Json, as indicated by the value of the IsJson flag on the EventStore `ResolvedMessage`.